pa-0/TimeLimit-sf-mirror/README.md

 #Time_limit

 A windowed / full-screen countdown timer.
-Colour changes are used as warnings.
-Can be used for time-tracking  of your speech, lecture or presentation.
+Colour and font size changes are used as warnings.
+Progress-bar gives a glance at time stream.

+Useful for time-tracking  of your speech, lecture or presentation.

 Colour / font / time limits can be changed using settings window and hot-keys.